isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 ### 10. Will my child be left with only a PSLE certificate if she is unable to finish the 6-year programme?

-All students will receive 4 termly reports in each academic year in MGS & ACSI.
+All students will receive 4 termly reports in each academic year in MGS &amp; ACSI.
 She can look forward to being awarded her IB Diploma when she completes her IB exams at the end of Year 6.

 ### 11. Is there any promotion criteria from Sec 1 to Y5?